What Is Hemp? What Experts Need You to Know

 In 2013, there were zero acres of hemp in the U.S. and now there are around 150,000, according to the U.S. Department of Agriculture (USDA).
 This crop’s exponential rise in popularity is due to the treasure trove of potentially healthful and helpful substances that can be extracted from its stalks, seeds, leaves, and roots, including the supplement CBD, as well as changes in how hemp is regulated by the federal government.

 You can find hemp in clothing, textiles, diapers, handbags, paper, ropes, carpeting, building materials, soaps, shampoos, and other personal care items.
-It’s also found in foods such as hemp seed oil, hemp hearts or hemp seeds, hemp protein powder, and essential fatty acid food supplements.
-(Learn what the differences are between hemp hearts and hemp seeds.)
+It’s also found in foods such as hemp seed oil, hemp hearts or hemp seeds, hemp protein powder, hemp milk, and essential fatty acid food supplements.
+(Learn the differences in hemp hearts vs. hemp seeds.)

 But what is hemp and why does it have so many uses?